JuliaPhylo/PhyloNetworks.jl/README.md

-Suppose you have a file with a list of gene trees in parenthetical format called *treefile.txt* and you want to use all the possible quartets for the taxa in those trees to calculate the CF: ```julia d=readTrees2CF("treefile.txt") ```
+Suppose you have a file with a list of gene trees in parenthetical format called *treefile.txt* and you want to use all the possible 4-taxon subsets for the taxa in those trees to calculate the CF: ```julia d=readTrees2CF("treefile.txt") ```

-If instead you want to use a random sample of 100 quartets:
+If instead you want to use a random sample of 100 4-taxon subsets:
 ```julia
 d=readTrees2CF("treefile.txt",whichQ=:rand,numQ=100)
 ```